-moment, he may reflect it by holding one hand (usually the left) out and tapping the palm with the other fist.
-You've probably Seen It a Million Times
+Sometimes when a character has an Idea Bulb moment, they may reflect it by holding one hand (usually the left) out and tapping the palm with the other fist.

 - The Magical Girl Lyrical Nanoha The Movie 1st Tribute Comics which doubled as advertisements for the four Nanoha manga running at the time of the movie release has Subaru doing this◊ in the Lyrical Almanac section when she was pitching ideas for the StrikerS movie. ("Erio and Caro's Meeting - The First Touch!")

 - Seen every now and then in Kenichi: The Mightiest Disciple.
 As shown in the picture, Akisame-sensei takes Kenichi's request for a day off and figures that it's been a while since anyone else has had a vacation anyway.

 - Haruhi in the first episode/chapter of Ouran High School Host Club, upon coming up with a word to describe Tamaki: "I got it...Obnoxious!"

 - Tomoki does this in one episode of Heaven's Lost Property.
 The accompanying sound effect dragged on for a few drum beats instead of just one.

 - In Mass Effect, most animations are reused on a lot of characters.
 A common one in conversation is this gesture, used for emphasizing a point.

 - Jack Skellington does this quite a lot in Kingdom Hearts: 358/2 Days, thanks to the game's heavy use of "Going Through the Motions" with character animations.

 - Mike Meekins does this in Phoenix Wright: Ace Attorney, then yanks on his hand since he did it with his bandaged hand and he hurt himself doing it.